benkcwong/benkcwong.github.io/content/home/about.md

 This is my (not-so-private) hideaway for tinkering with data analysis and visualization, as well as communicating science to a broader audience.

-The site is a work in progress but I would love to connect with you!
-Follow me on Twitter at @benkcwong (link in the sidebar).
+I'd love to hear from you!
+E-mail or follow me on Twitter (links in the sidebar)!

 "We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande